clux/modul8/Readme.md

 ## Modularity Notes
 Global variable are evil, and should be kept to a minimum.
 We know this, and this is were a require system really shines, but it is not going to help you get rid of global usage altogether.
-However, it is possible to make yourself completely independent of globals!
+However, it is possible to make yourself almost completely independent of globals!

-You could dedicate your life to a life of non-CommonJS celibacy, or, more sensibly, you could make arbiters for all your old libraries. jQuery for instance, could be exported through another jQuery.js file with `module.exports = window.jQuery; delete window.jQuery; delete window.$` in its body.
+The obvious way is to lead a life of strict CommonJS adherence, or, more sensibly, you could make arbiters for all your old libraries. jQuery for instance, could be exported through another jQuery.js file with `module.exports = window.jQuery; delete window.jQuery; delete window.$` in its body.
 This means you can use `$ = require('jQuery')` so everything will be explicitly defined, plus you've deleted the global shortcuts so that you will know when you forgot to require.

 Clearly this as some advantages.
 By having all requires of jQuery explicitly defined you know exactly what parts of your code depend on it.
-It will show up in your require tree, and you will quickly identify what code is actually DOM dependent, and what isnt or shouldnt be.
+It will show up in your require tree, and you will quickly identify what code is actually DOM dependent, and what isn't or shouldn't be.

 Brownie already does some of this for you anyway, it allows at most your mainDomain to wait for the DOM.
 If you can figure out how to separate on the domain level, then you are already good on your way to resolving spaghetti hell.
-Perhaps coupling this remaining domain tightly with jQuery isnt _that_ bad.
-Probably not.
-But by not having it available everywhere, it is easier to see what actually needs it and what doesn't.
-Who knows, maybe we can make some smarter or more elegant MVC or MVC like frameworks with such things in mind.
+Perhaps by having jQuery available everywhere on that domain isnt _that_ bad.
+Probably not, but by not having it available by default, it is easier to see what actually needs it and what doesn't, and it becomes harder to accidentally introduce dependencies in areas that should not have them.

-An extra point here to note is that most of the time you will want to require the plugin extended jQuery, not just the basic version. `require('jQuery')` does not imply extensions.
-However, all jQuery plugins have extend a global variable, so they can all be listed on the libFiles list in order.
-Thus, since all required code, including our arbiter, is added after libFiles, require will always fetch the extended version.
-So this is sort of okay.
-You dont really want every plugin to show up at every point in the require tree anyway, so it's good that it's happening only once, but you also have no control of this code from inside your app.
+An extra ting to note is that jQuery plugins work generally with the global jQuery variable, so they should be normally loaded as libFiles.
+This ensures `require('jQuery')` gets the fully extended version you want.

 Anyway.
-With jQuery you have bigger modularity issues to battle with than these, for those still struggling with these:
+With jQuery you have bigger modularity issues to battle with than this, for those still struggling with spaghetti hell:
 #### My advice is
 Think about the behaviour you are defining, if it is for

-- non-request based DOM interactivity - it is almost always better to write a plugin (include these as libFiles)
+- non-request based DOM interactivity - it is almost always better to write a plugin
-- request based DOM interactivity - you should use controllers/views + above plugins and or possibly more DOM plugins.
+- request based DOM interactivity - you should use controllers/views and call above plugins.
 - calculations needed for DOM manipulation - you should make a standalone calulation module that should work on its own - call it at appropriate stages above.

-This way if something breaks, you should be easily able to narrow down the problem to a UI error, a flow error, or a calculation error. => Debugging becomes 3 times easier.
+This way if something breaks, you should be easily able to narrow down the problem to a UI error, a signaling error, or a calculation error. => Debugging becomes up to 3 times easier.

 #### Ultimately
-Brownie just provides a lot of basic rules for helping build maintainable code.
+Brownie just tries to facilitate the building of maintainable code.
-You need to always remember to:
+To actually build maintainable code, you need to always stay vigilant and remember to:

-- Not blend all the above behaviour together in one file.
+- Not blend multiple types of behaviour together in one file.
-- Limit the domains you reference global variables.
+- Limit the areas from which you reference global variables.
-- Split independent code onto different domains.
+- Look for opportunities to move independent code onto different domains.
-- Always keep looking at your code and try to figure out if you defining multiple types of behaviour somewhere.
-If you are, split it up.
+- Look for opportunities to refactor code to make bits of it independent.
 - Enforce basic rules of JavaScript modularity: don't try to make circular dependencies work, analyse your require tree.
 If you are requiring the same library from every file, chances are you are doing something wrong.

 Decouple your code this way and you will save yourself the trouble of later having to learn from your mistakes the hard way.
-Hopefully, Brownie can help.

 ## Comments and Feedback
 Brownie is still a relatively fresh project of mine.
 Feel free to give me traditional github feedback or help out.